rishabhpancholi/collaborative-book-recommender/README.md

 - Python 3.13
 - Flask 3.1.1
 - Streamlit 1.45.1
-- Other dependencies listed in `pyproject.toml`
+- Other dependencies listed in `requirements.txt`

 ## Installation